learn-co-curriculum/dsc-applying-gradient-descent-lab/README.md

 The first one is obvious if we think about what these formulas are really telling us to do.
 Look at the graph below, and think about what it means to change each of our $m$ and $b$ variables by at least the sum of all of the errors, of the $y$ values that our regression line predicts and our actual data.
 That would be an enormous change.
 To ensure that we drastically updating our regression line with each step, we multiply each of these partial derivatives by a learning rate.
 As we have seen before, the learning rate is just a small number, like $.
 01$ which controls for how large our updates to the regression line will be.
 The learning rate is  represented by the Greek letter eta, $\eta$, or alpha $\alpha$.
 We'll use eta, so $\eta = .01$ means the learning rate is $.01$.

 Multiplying our step size by our learning rate works fine, so long as we multiply both of the partial derivatives by the same amount.
-This is because with out gradient,  $ \nabla J(m,b)$, we think of as steering us in the correct direction.
-In other words, our derivatives ensure we are make the correct **proportional** changes to $m$ and $b$.
+This is because without gradient,  $ \nabla J(m,b)$, we think of as steering us in the correct direction.
+In other words, our derivatives ensure we are making the correct **proportional** changes to $m$ and $b$.
 So scaling down these changes to make sure we don't update our regression line too quickly works fine, so long as we keep me moving in the correct direction.
-While were at it, we can also get rid of multiplying our partials by 2.
+While we're at it, we can also get rid of multiplying our partials by 2.
 As mentioned, so long as our changes are proportional we're in good shape.

 For our second tweak, note that in general the larger the dataset, the larger the sum of our errors would be.
 But that doesn't mean our formulas are less accurate, and there deserve larger changes.
 It just means that the total error is larger.
 But we should really think accuracy as being proportional to the size of our dataset.
 We can correct for this effect by dividing the effect of our update by the size of our dataset, $n$.